Lightning-AI/pytorch-lightning/docs/source/extensions/plugins.rst

 Plugins allow custom integrations to the internals of the Trainer such as a custom precision or distributed implementation.

-We expose Accelerators and Plugins mainly for expert users who want to extend Lightning to work with new hardware and distributed training or clusters.
-For everyone else, the Lightning Trainer by default selects these plugins automatically depending on the provided Trainer arguments.
+Under the hood, the Lightning Trainer is using plugins in the training routine, added automatically depending on the provided Trainer arguments.
 For example:

 .. code-block:: python